ralli/bz2redmine/README.md

  Special Usage
  ---------------------------------------------------------------------------

  * The tables to be migrated can be customized changing "def migrate".
-Commenting blocks of calls excepts parts of the migration
+Commenting blocks of calls excepts parts of the migration.